-- 1. Facilities, Operation and Maintenance (053) a facility which contains a large dumpster roll off and stores deicing materials used on campus property - 2.
+- 1. Facilities, Operation and Maintenance (053) a facility which contains a fueling station, a large dumpster roll off, and stores deicing materials used on campus property - 2.
 Landscape Services (070) an operations and maintenance facility that maintains and stores heavy equipment and stores materials used on campus property.